maidsafe/rfcs/text/0042-launcher-api-v0.6/api/structured_data.md

 200
 ```

-### Delete SD
+### Delete Structured Data

-- Delete of SD will clear the Handle too
+Deletion of Structured Data will clear the Handle from memory

 ### Request